Complete Guide to Implementing OpenTelemetry in Go Applications

 git clone -b without-instrumentation https://github.com/SigNoz/sample-golang-app.git

-Run the below commands after navigating to the application source folder:
+Run the commands below after navigating to the application source folder:

 go get go.opentelemetry.io/otel \